-This part of your guidebook teaches you how to spot faulty thinking that has a negative impact on your feelings and on your behaviour.
-It also shows you how to straighten faulty thinking out again.
+This part of your workbook teaches you how to spot faulty thinking that has a bad effect on your feelings and on your behavior.
+It also shows you how to straighten out faulty thinking.

 Most of the time we don't notice what we are thinking because it happens so quickly and is an automatic thing for us to do.
-See if you can begin to spot the relationship between your thinking and your feelings and behaviour...
+See if you can begin to spot the relationship between your thinking and your feelings and behavior...